ISA-tools/isa-specs/source/abstract-model.rst

 Material nodes:

-Sources are considered as the starting biological material used in a study.
-Sources SHOULD record the following:
+Material nodes can also be used as a generic structure to describe materials consumed or produced during an experimental workflow.
+Materials SHOULD record the following:

 :Characteristics: A list of material characteristics that may be qualitative or quantitative in description.
 Qualitative values MAY be Ontology Annotations, while quantitative values MAY be qualified with a Unit definition.
 :Material Type: An Ontology Annotation describing the material.

+Sources are a special kind of Material node and are considered as the starting biological material used in a study.
+Source nodes SHOULD be followed by a Process node describing a sample collection process, and SHOULD only appear in Study graphs.

-Samples represent major outputs resulting from a protocol application.
-Samples SHOULD record the following:
+Samples are a special kind of Material node and represent major outputs resulting from a protocol application.

-:Characteristics: A list of material characteristics that may be qualitative or quantitative in description.
-Qualitative values MAY be Ontology Annotations, while quantitative values MAY be qualified with a Unit definition.
-:Material Type: An Ontology Annotation describing the material.

-Extracts represent outputs resulting from a protocol application that corresponds to an extraction process, for example nucleic acid extraction.
-Extracts SHOULD record the following:

-:Characteristics: A list of material characteristics that may be qualitative or quantitative in description.
-Qualitative values MAY be Ontology Annotations, while quantitative values MAY be qualified with a Unit definition.
-:Material Type: An Ontology Annotation describing the material.

-Labeled Extracts represent outputs resulting from a protocol application that corresponds to a labeling process.
-Labeled Extracts SHOULD record the following:

-:Characteristics: A list of material characteristics that may be qualitative or quantitative in description.
-Qualitative values MAY be Ontology Annotations, while quantitative values MAY be qualified with a Unit definition.
-:Material Type: An Ontology Annotation describing the material.
+Sample nodes in the Study graphs SHOULD be preceded by a Process node describing a sample collection process.
+Sample nodes in the Assay graphs SHOULD be followed by a Process node and SHOULD NOT be preceded by any node.

 Data nodes:

-Image File, Raw Data File, Derived Data File
+Data nodes represent outputs resulting frmo a protocol application that corresponds to some process that produces data, typically in the form of data files.
+Data nodes SHOULD record the following:

+:File name: A file name or full path referencing a data file produced by the related process that MAY be packaged with, or is accessible via, the ISA reference implementation content.

+Data nodes SHOULD be preceded by a Process node describing a data-producing process, such as NMR scanning or DNA sequencing.

 Process nodes: